 - (a) Oral Arguments.
 With regard to oral arguments on motions filed pursuant to Rule 12(b) of the Federal Rules of Civil Procedure, see Rule 7.2(f), Local Rules of Civil Procedure. - (b) Motions to Dismiss for Lack of Jurisdiction.
-The time schedule for response, reply, and oral argument for motions to dismiss for lack of jurisdiction shall be the same as for motions for summary judgment, as set forth in Rule 56.1, Local Rules of Civil Procedure.
+If one or more of the grounds asserted in a motion to dismiss is a lack of personal or subject matter jurisdiction, the time schedule for filing and service of responsive and reply memoranda will be the same as for motions for summary judgment, as set forth in Rule 56.1, Local Rules of Civil Procedure.
+The Court may order a different briefing schedule.